jbush001/NyuziProcessor/hardware/README.md

 - fpga/
   Components of a quick and dirty FPGA system-on-chip test environment.
 It includes an SDRAM controller, VGA controller, AXI interconnect, and other peripherals like a serial port.
-(Information is [here](https://github.com/jbush001/NyuziProcessor/wiki/FPGA-Test-Environment)).
+(Documentation is [here](https://github.com/jbush001/NyuziProcessor/wiki/FPGA-Test-Environment)).
   The makefile for the DE2-115 board target is in fpga/de2-115.
 - testbench/